asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

 ```

 The token-sequence `[0]` is output as it is, without change.
 With that, the CPP
-moves out of the boundaries of the replacement-list of the macro `z`, with no
+moves out of the boundaries of the replacement-list of the macro-invocation
-other processing for that macro pending.
-As a result, the entry for the macro
+`z`, with no other processing for that invocation pending.
+The corresponding
-is removed from `active-macro-stack-#2`; the stack is now empty.
+entry within the `active-macro-stack-#2` is popped off; the stack is now empty.

 ---